Miguel26-pixel/FEUP_COMP/README.md

 ## Possible improvements
 Beside the already mentioned large size of some important classes, and the lack of a bigger optimization pipeline, we feel that our work could be much improved if we added more features to the base `jmm` language, such as method overloading, string literals or class constructor customizations.

-## Project setup

-There are three important subfolders inside the main folder.
-First, inside the subfolder named ``javacc`` you will find the initial grammar definition.
-Then, inside the subfolder named ``src`` you will find the entry point of the application.
-Finally, the subfolder named ``tutorial`` contains code solutions for each step of the tutorial.
-JavaCC21 will generate code inside the subfolder ``generated``.

 ## Compile and Running